cunybpl/nycet_pnp/src/content/calculation_methodologies/cooling-tower-fans-energy-consumption.md

 Doty, Steve, and Wayne C Turner.
 Energy Management Handbook.
 Boca Raton, Fla.
 Crc Press/Taylor & Francis Lilburn, Ga Fairmont Press C, 2013.
 Section 10.9: HVAC System Distribution Energy - The equation for fan horsepower was used in this M&V guide.

 Pacific Northwest National Laboratory.
-Building Re-Tuning Training Guide: AHU Static Pressure Control.
+Building Re-tuning Training Guide: AHU Static Pressure Control.
 This guide points out that static pressure and damper position should be measured to re-tune the static pressure operation of an AHU.
 The fan is modulated to meet static pressure set points, which ideally should vary through the day.
 When doing M&V for a fan retrofit, we should measure/record the static pressure set points.
 If the set points differ between the pre and post-retrofit conditions, then the change in power demand for the new fan will not be valid.

 The Engineering Mindset.
 “How Air Handling Units Work AHU Working Principle Hvac Ventilation.”
 YouTube, 17 Sept.
 2018, http://www.youtube.com/watch?v=KCiv8IAUkh8.
 Accessed 6 Dec.
 2019.